Process Validation in Pharma Industry: A Complete Guide

 Stage 2: Process Qualification

-In this stage, the focus shifts to validating the process in a real-world environment.
-It consists of two essential phases:
+In this stage, qualification validation activities shift to validating the process and equipment in a real-world environment.
+This includes:

-• Installation Qualification (IQ): Ensuring that the equipment used in the process has been installed correctly and operates as intended.
+• Installation Qualification (IQ): Ensuring that all equipment used in the process has been properly installed and complies with the validation master plan and intended use.

-• Operational Qualification (OQ): Testing the equipment under operational conditions to confirm that it meets the specified process parameters.
+• Operational Qualification (OQ): Testing the equipment under operational conditions to confirm it meets process parameters and quality assurance goals.

 Stage 3: Continued Process Verification

-This is the ongoing phase of process validation, where data collection and analysis are performed continuously to ensure that the manufacturing process remains in a state of control.
-By employing continued process verification (CPV), pharmaceutical companies can detect any deviations early and make adjustments to maintain consistent quality.
+This is the ongoing part of process validation—called continued process verification (CPV)—where data is continuously analyzed to ensure the manufacturing processes remain in a state of control.
+Companies leverage scientific evidence and data process monitoring to meet and sustain all quality standards over the product’s life cycle.ompanies can detect any deviations early and make adjustments to maintain consistent quality.

 Regulatory Guidance for Process Validation

-Both the FDA and the Global Harmonization Task Force (GHTF) provide extensive guidelines to support the validation process in pharmaceutical manufacturing.
-These agencies emphasize the importance of:
+Both the Food Drug Administration (FDA) and the Global Harmonization Task Force provide extensive guidance to support validation activities in pharmaceutical manufacturing and medical devices.
+These agencies stress:

 • Defining critical process parameters to control the pharmaceutical manufacturing processes.

-• Establishing scientific evidence during the process qualification stage.
+• Establishing scientific evidence and objective evidence during the process qualification stage.

-• Ensuring the ongoing effectiveness of the process control mechanisms through continuous monitoring.
+• Ensuring ongoing process control and effectiveness through process verificationprocess validation requirements, and monitoring.

 Example of Process Validation in Pharmaceutical Manufacturing

-A classic example of process validation is in aseptic filling, a critical step in manufacturing sterile drug products.
-Process qualification ensures that the equipment used for sterile filling operates within the predefined conditions, safeguarding the sterility and product quality.
-The validation process includes testing the sterility of raw materials, evaluating environmental conditions, and ensuring proper operation of filling machines.
+A classic example is found in aseptic filling, a critical stage for sterile drug products.
+Process qualification ensures filling equipment operates within predefined conditions, safeguarding product quality and sterility.
+The validation process includes cleaning validation, testing the sterility of raw materials, evaluating environmental conditions, and confirming proper equipment operation.
+This example highlights the role of installation qualification, operational qualification, and performance qualification in maintaining good manufacturing practices.

 Aseptic Filling Machine at Livron’s Facility